-- 1. Except as otherwise provided in subsection 4 and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropr iate bargaining unit among its employees.
-If either party so requests, agreements reached must be reduced to writing. - 2.
-The scope of mandatory bargaining is limited to: - (a) Salary or wage rates or other forms of direct monetary compensation. - (b) Sick leave. - (c) Vacation leave. - (d) Holidays. - (e) Other paid or nonpaid leaves of absence consistent with the provisions of this chapter. - (f) Insurance benefits. - (g) Total hours of work required of an employee on each workday or workweek. - (h) Total number of days' work required of an employee in a work year. - (i) Except as otherwise provided in subsection 6, discharge and disciplinary procedures. - (j) Recognition clause. - (k) The method used to classify employees in the bargaining unit. - (l) Deduction of dues for the recognized employee organization. - (m) Protection of employees in the bargaining unit from discrimination because of participation in recognized employee organizations consistent with the provisions of this chapter. - (n) No-strike provisions consistent with the provisions of this chapter. - (o) Grievance and arbitration procedures for resolution of disputes relating to interpretation or application of collective bargaining agreements. - (p) General savings clauses. - (q) Duration of collective bargaining agreements. - (r) Safety of the employee. - (s) Teacher preparation time.
+1. Except as otherwise provided in subsection 4 and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropriate bargaining unit among its employees.
+If either party so requests, agreements reached must be reduced to writing.

+- 2. The scope of mandatory bargaining is limited to: - (a) Salary or wage rates or other forms of direct monetary compensation. - (b) Sick leave. - (c) Vacation leave. - (d) Holidays. - (e) Other paid or nonpaid leaves of absence consistent with the provisions of this chapter. - (f) Insurance benefits. - (g) Total hours of work required of an employee on each workday or workweek. - (h) Total number of days' work required of an employee in a work year. - (i) Except as otherwise provided in subsection 6, discharge and disciplinary procedures. - (j) Recognition clause. - (k) The method used to classify employees in the bargaining unit. - (1) Deduction of dues for the recognized employee organization.

+(m) Protection of employees in the bargaining unit from discrimination because of participation in recognized employee organizations consistent with the provisions of this chapter.

+(n) No-strike provisions consistent with the provisions of this chapter.

+(o) Grievance and arbitration procedures for resolution of disputes relating to interpretation or application of collective bargaining agreements.